lucidrains/linformer/README.md

 An implementation of Linformer in Pytorch.
 Linformer comes with two deficiencies.
 (1) It does not work for the auto-regressive case.
 (2) Assumes a fixed sequence length.
 However, if benchmarks show it to perform well enough, it will be added to <a href="https://github.com/lucidrains/linear-attention-transformer">this repository</a> as a self-attention layer to be used in the encoder.

+Linformer has been <a href="https://ai.facebook.com/blog/how-facebook-uses-super-efficient-ai-models-to-detect-hate-speech/">put into production</a> by Facebook!

 ## Install

 ```bash